How long will it take to get a CMMC?

 This is unclear.
 As no certifications are being issued yet, it is hard to know.
 We also expect that when certifications occur it could take at minimum nine weeks to cover selection of and contracting with a C3PAO to fieldwork and final issuance and approval of the certification by the CMMC-AB.
 It is also possible to imagine there could be a backlog of organizations seeking certifications and a waiting period to schedule the assessments.
-How long it takes for the organization to prepare is very dependent on the maturity of that organization’s cyber controls and the results of the self-assessments and readiness reviews that they conduct.
+How long it takes for the organization to prepare is very dependent on the maturity of that organization’s cybersecurity controls and the results of the self assessments and readiness reviews that they conduct.
 We highly encourage an organization to conduct readiness efforts to ensure they are ready for the assessment.

 How much will an assessment cost?
 Is the cost reimbursable?

 The DoD also states in their FAQ on the CMMC website: “The cost of certification will be considered an allowable, reimbursable cost and will not be prohibitive.”
 The cost will ultimately depend on the level that the organization is seeking, as well as the complexity, size and scale of the environment being assessed.
 Other factors, such as requiring expedited assessment completed by a certain time, might also impact the costs.

 My understanding is that assessors need to complete a determined number of Level 1 assessments before they can perform a Level 3 assessment.
 Does this mean a contractor will need to pay for two separate assessments to eventually be certified at a Level 3?